nasa-jpl/open-source-rover/mechanical/body_assembly/laser_cut_parts/README.md

 ## Cutting the Plates
 The plates should be laser-cut using 1/4" or 5- to 6-mm plywood or MDF.
 Acrylic is likely to be too brittle for this purpose.
 Online services such as Sculpteo can do the laser cutting if needed.

+### Plywood or MDF?
+It really doesn't matter if you use plywood or MDF, although there are slight advantages to each.

+MDF (medium density fiber-board) from online services such as Sculpteo is an easy choice.
+It is a bit cheaper than plywood and comes in multiple colors for an additional cost.
+If buying MDF from Sculpteo, choose 6mm for the thickness.

+Sourcing MDF requires care if you are cutting the plates yourself.
+Some MDF has a high formaldehyde content, which can be toxic.
+If you are cutting the plates yourself, a high-quality plywood is probably your best choice.

+Plywood might cost a bit more from online services, but the cost increase should be minor.
+Plywood has advantages if you are cutting the plates locally due increased availability and to the possiblity of formaldehyde in some MDF products.
+If using plywood from Sculpteo, choose 5mm for the thickness in either Okoume or Poplar, depending on the color you want.

 ## Installing the Plates - Changes to Screw Lengths
 The laser cut replacements are approximately 1/8" thicker than the original aluminum plates, so all screw sizes need to be increased by 1/8" to compensate.